jastisriradheshyam/sangraham/content/docs/programming_languages/golang/go_error.md

 # MUST pattern

-Basically when an error occurs there is a situation where one would want the application to stop if not succeded. some use cases are, Initally making database connection or initlizing something for app to run and it fails.
+Basically when an error occurs there is a situation where one would want the application to stop if not succeeded. some use cases are, Initially making database connection or initializing something for app to run and it fails.

 Example: `func MustCompile(str string) *Regexp` [^2]